Army Weapons Qualification for Enlisted Promotion

 Promotion of Soldiers in the Disability Evaluation System

-purpose of promotion eligibility or pin-on.
-For semi-centralized promotion consideration, selection, and
+the purpose of promotion eligibility or pin-on.
+For semi-centralized promotion consideration,

-pin-on, Soldiers within the DES who are unable to perform an APFT or qualify with a weapon will use
+selection, and pin-on, Soldiers within the DES who are unable to perform an APFT or qualify with a

 Physical profiles resulting from combat-related operations